Summary of Activities at the Vermont Zen Center

 Teishos

-Teishos are formal Zen commentaries on a Buddhist text, koan, or other topic presented by the roshi.
+Teishos are formal Zen commentaries on a Buddhist text, koan, or other topic presented by the teacher.
 They are usually held during Sunday morning sittings.

 Sesshins